-The LEMSCO Fund is 96% aligned with the EU Taxonomy.
-Specifically, 96% of the LEMSCO investment is designated for the acquisition of low-emission vessels which run on methanol as a cleaner-burning fuel compared to conventional oil-derived fossil fuels, while the other 4% is retained for liquidity purposes.
-Of the 96% of investment into low emission vessels and associated methanol fuel supply, 100% are aligned with the EU Taxonomy because i) they substantially contribute to climate mitigation through avoidance of GHG emissions and fossil fuel; ii) they do not do significant harm to other environmental objective of the taxonomy and iii) they meet minimum social safeguard.
+The LEMSCO Fund is 98.83% aligned with the EU Taxonomy.
+Specifically, 98.83% of the LEMSCO investment is designated for the acquisition of low-emission vessels which run on methanol as a cleanerburning fuel compared to conventional oil-derived fossil fuels, while the other 1.17% is retained for liquidity purposes.
+Of the 98.83% of investment into low emission vessels and associated methanol fuel supply, 100% are aligned with the EU Taxonomy because i) they substantially contribute to climate mitigation through avoidance of GHG emissions and fossil fuel; ii) they do not do significant harm to other environmental objective of the taxonomy and iii) they meet minimum social safeguard.

 - a) The investment objective of climate mitigation was attained through the use of methanol as a fuel and resultant avoidance of GHG emissions and pollutant emissions, which have been accounted for an reported on an annual basis.
-The objective of climate change mitigation remains the core business of the Fund's investments and 100% of asset allocation remains investing in low emission vessels which run on methanol wherever possible. - b) Each investment has to undertake a due diligence process pre-and post-investment which ensures that No Significant Harm is done to any other environmental objective considered material to the activity of the Fund.
-These other objectives are pollution prevention and climate change adaptation. - c) The due diligence also considers additonal safeguard such as human rights, community engagement, and labour conditions, amongst others.
-It is our goal to align all our due diligence processes with the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights and other internationl conventions on human rights, as per the Fund's Sustainable Exclusions Policy.
+The objective of climate change mitigation remains the core business of the Fund's investments and 100% of asset allocation remains investing in low emission vessels which run on methanol wherever possible. - b) Each investment has to undertake a due diligence process pre-and post-investment which ensures that No Significant Harm is done to any other environmental objective considered directly enable other activities to make a substantial contribution to an environmental objective